 - at least one example of your previous work (e.g., a term paper or an original experiment)

-- a statement of interest describing why you would like to undertake graduate study in our program
+- a statement of research interest describing why you would like to undertake graduate study in our program

 To be considered for admission to the Ph.D. program at Iowa, applicants with an M.A. degree from another university are required to submit a copy of their Master’s thesis; in cases where the M.A. has been granted without thesis or where the Master’s thesis is not yet complete, copies of three papers completed in graduate school should be submitted instead.